rhaining/itc-localized-screenshot-uploader/README.md

 This script helps prepare localized screenshots for delivery to iTunes Connect via the Transporter.

 It does *not* take screenshots for you.
-It is somewhat involved, but ultimately if you have localized screenshots for lots of languages, it should save you time/pain.
+Generate the screenshots by yourself and name the files properly, or use a screenshot autamation tool like https://github.com/jonathanpenn/ui-screen-shooter to make all shots for all languages and devices at once.

 ***